Minneapolis Garden Lease Program

 Map of Community Gardens and Market Gardens

-The map below shows vacant City-owned parcels that are currently available and leased for community gardens and market gardens.
-All available lots have had soil tests conducted or will be tested as soon as the ground thaws this spring, with results expected within a few weeks after the tests are conducted.
+The Garden Lease Program Map shows vacant City-owned parcels that are currently available and leased for community gardens and market gardens.
+All lots have had soil tests conducted.
 Lots with soil tests showing toxins above accepted levels will be required to use raised beds for gardens.

-Blue icons indicate parcels currently available for lease.
-Green icons indicate parcels currently leased.
+Green icons indicate parcels currently available for lease.
+Orange icons indicate parcels currently leased and are not available at this time.

 Click each icon for additional information about each parcel.